axibase/atsd/rule-engine/functions-web-query.md

 Parameters and placeholders defined in the webhook are replaced using the input map `params`.

-Available parameters for built-in webhook types are enumerated [here](params-map.md).
+Available parameters for webhook types are enumerated [here](params-map.md).

 ### Content Type is Form